gxercavins/dataflow-samples/README.md

 ## Examples

-Currently, there are three examples available:
+Currently, these are the examples available:

 * **Adaptive triggers (Java)**: modify the behavior of triggers at the start and end of the same window so that you can have some degree of control on the output rate.
 * **Dynamic destinations (Java)**: write dynamically to different BigQuery tables according to the schema of the processed record.